Frequently asked questions

 How long does it take to deliver an order?

 We ship orders within about a week from the order.
-Please note that if the delivery method is in-store delivery, you will be notified by SMS once the order can be picked up.
 In the high season, deliveries can be delayed.

 How can I pay for my order?